-Tech Talk Series 2 – Technology Solutions for Inefficiencies
+Technology Solutions for Supply Chain Inefficiencies

+Although coffee’s supply chain has evolved over the years, much of the trade process (and subsequent challenges) remains the same.
 Fortunately, the coffee industry has entered an era with greater global access to technology and a deeper understanding of the industry’s systemic challenges.
 As a result, actors in coffee’s supply chain are better positioned to revitalize the industry when equipped with the right digital technology.

-Today, technology such as CropConex’s end-to-end platform is helping to streamline supply chain processes through access to vital crop information, transparent communication between involved parties, and logistics management.
+Today, technology such as CropConex’s end-to-end platform is helping to streamline supply chain processes through access to vital lot information, transparent communication between all stakeholders, and logistics management.
+Beyond being a convenient tool for managing complex supply chain processes, technology also acts as a long-term remedy to inefficiencies across the supply chain.
+Let’s explore how.

 Reducing Supply Chain Inefficiencies Through Data Management

-As we mentioned in the first part of our series, supply chain inefficiencies can absorb up to 40% of a perishable product’s export value, accounting for over $700 billion of waste every year.
+Supply chain inefficiencies can absorb up to 40% of a perishable product’s export value, accounting for over $700 billion of waste every year.

 These inefficiencies are often the result of mismanaged information and siloed communication—or a complete lack of both.
 The complex nature of supply chain processes coupled with the growth of coffee consumption worldwide has left major inefficiencies in coffee’s value cycle unresolved.